ryancesiel/LectureRecordingSegmentation/README.md

 ## File Information
-* `/`: contains all files for TextTiling, our different features, and the evaluation of these files ** The "Segmentation Models" section below describes running files within this folder
+* `/`: contains all files for TextTiling, our different features, and the evaluation of these files
+ * The "Segmentation Models" section below describes running files within this folder.

 * `/data`: this folder contains our annotated data.
 Below are links to the unnannotated data:
  * [Engineering Dynamics (Fall 2011)](https://ocw.mit.edu/courses/mechanical-engineering/2-003sc-engineering-dynamics-fall-2011/)